OpenChain-Project/Telco-WG/tools/openchain_telco_sbom_validator/README.md

                         checks also if the given URL can be accessed.
 The default behaviour is to run a non-strict URL check, meaning that it is not checked if the URL points to a valid page.
 Strict URL check requires access to the internet and takes some time.
   --strict              Checks for both MANDATORY and RECOMMENDED fields.
-Default is False.
+Default is to check MANDATORY fields only.
   -r, --recursive       Validate recursively.
 Same as “--reference-logic checksum-all”.
   --reference-logic REFERENCE_LOGIC
                         Defines the logic how the referenced files are accessible.
 If not added, the referenced files